edurbrito/master-thesis-ut/proof-of-concept/src/geth-utils/README.md

 * `geth-init`: Initialize a new Ethereum blockchain.
 This will create a new genesis file and initialize the blockchain with it.
 It may receive a list of additional signers as arguments, which will be added to the genesis file.
 * `geth-run`: Run a new Ethereum node.
 This will start a new Ethereum node and connect it to the blockchain.
 It may receive a list of additional bootnodes as arguments, which will be used to connect a running blockchain.
 * `geth-prover`: Run the proof-of-location prover process.
-This will simulate a proof-of-location prover process, which will submit a transaction to the blockchain and gather the required signatures.
+This will simulate a proof-of-location generation process, which will submit a transaction to the blockchain and gather the required signatures.
 It may receive a list of additional signers as arguments, which will be used to gather the required signatures.